prem332/prem332/README.md

-- 👋 Hi, I’m @prem332
+- 👋 Hi, I’m Prem Kumar
-- 👀 I’m interested in Data Science field...
+- 👀 I’m a Data Science profeesional
-- 🌱 I’m currently practicing hands on Data Science topics.

 <!---
 prem332/prem332 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.